EddMarwa/CodeQuest/README.md

 We plan to introduce customization options in future updates to enhance user experience and provide more flexibility in how the application is used.

+#Troubleshooting<br>
+Common Issues:
+Debugging Limitations:
+The current version of the Code Quest application does not provide detailed error messages or outline specific problems in the code.
+Users may encounter issues where the output section does not display any results if there are errors in the code.
+Resolving Issues:
+Code Review:
+Carefully review your code for any syntax errors or common mistakes.
+Ensure that all JavaScript syntax rules are followed correctly.
+External Resources:
+Use external JavaScript debugging tools or resources to help identify and fix errors.
+Refer to online JavaScript documentation and forums for additional support.
+Future Improvements:
+We are working on adding more advanced debugging features and error messages in future updates to help users identify and resolve issues more effectively.